Sn0wCrack/saucybot-discord/README.md

   * e621 (Embeds image in full quality)
   * Hentai Foundry (Creates embed as none exists for site)
   * Pixiv (Posts up to 5 images of the set)
+  * FurAffinity (Creates image embed as none exists for site)

 Installing
 ----------